rust-lang/book/second-edition/src/ch10-02-traits.md

 Note that because we defined the `Summary` trait and the `NewsArticle` and `Tweet` types in the same *lib.rs* in Listing 10-13, they’re all in the same scope.
-Let’s say this *lib.rs* is for a crate we’ve called `aggregator`, and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their library’s scope.
+Let’s say this *lib.rs* is for a crate we’ve called `aggregator` and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their library’s scope.
 They would need to import the trait into their scope first.
-They would do so by specifying `use aggregator::Summary;`, which then enables them to implement `Summary` for their type.
+They would do so by specifying `use aggregator::Summary;`, which then would enable them to implement `Summary` for their type.
 The `Summary` trait would also need to be a public trait for another crate to implement it, which it is because we put the `pub` keyword before `trait` in Listing 10-12.

 One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to our crate.